This lesson is being piloted (Beta version)

 Configuration

-Configuration automatically sets the server to Development.
+Notice that the REST API base path points to the development version of the HWDB, which is the default setup.
 When you are ready to work with the official Production server, enter:

 hwdb-configure --prod